X-Men '97 season 2

 The second season of the American animated television series X-Men '97 is based on the Marvel Comics superhero team X-Men.
 The series is a revival of X-Men: The Animated Series (1992–1997), continuing the story of the X-Men.
-In the season, the X-Men are scattered throughout time and must find their way back to the 1990s while facing Apocalypse.
-It is produced by Marvel Studios Animation, with Beau DeMayo as head writer and Jake Castorena as supervising director.
+In the season, the X-Men are scattered throughout time—from Ancient Egypt to the far future—and must find their way back to the 1990s to stop Apocalypse.
+It was produced by Marvel Studios Animation, with Beau DeMayo as head writer and Jake Castorena as supervising director.

-Jennifer Hale, Cal Dodd, Lenore Zann, and Ross Marquand star as members of the X-Men.
-Dodd and Zann reprised their roles from the original series.
+Ray Chase, Jennifer Hale, Alison Sealy-Smith, Cal Dodd, J. P. Karliak, Chris Potter, Holly Chou, Gui Agustini, Naoko Mori, Christopher Barger, Matthew Waterson, Lenore Zann, George Buza, Adrian Hough, Ross Marquand, Isaac Robinson-Smith, Gil Birmingham and Carolina Ravassa star as members of the X-Men and X-Force.
+Sealy-Smith, Dodd, Zann, Buza, and Hough reprised their roles from the original series.
 Work on the season began by July 2022, with DeMayo and Castorena returning.
 Voice recording began by February 2023, writing was completed by March 2024, and animation work was underway by then.
 DeMayo was fired by Marvel at that time and Matthew Chauncey was hired to replace him as head writer in July.
 Chauncey oversaw rewrites for the season.

-The season is scheduled to premiere in mid-2026 on the streaming service Disney+.
+The season premiered on the streaming service Disney+ on July 1, 2026, with its first three episodes.
+The other six episodes were released weekly until August 12.
 A third season was confirmed in March 2024.